 So, Guys, this was all about Adobe Illustrator's Appearance panel.
 I hope you like it.

-If you're new to Adobe Illustrator and don't know how to use Adobe illustrator, don't stress.
+If you're new to Adobe Illustrator and don't know how to use Adobe Illustrator, don't stress.
 Having worked in Illustrator for years, I can confidently say that even if you're beginning with this well-known graphics tool, you'll still be able to learn quickly.

 Getting the hang of the various features of Illustrator will undoubtedly take some time.
 Nonetheless, now that you have a basic foundation of the Appearance Panel, things will get a lot simpler.
 What matters the most is to get all the nuts and grits down so you can do your first project.
 Once you do that, the rest will fall into place perfectly.